I’ve been around long enough to notice some things.

 I know and love plenty of really successful people IRL who work in a range of industries and markets.
 And the one thing they all have in common is the ability to focus intently on a very specific thing.
 Yes, there are lots of other things that matter too like good decision-making, discipline, networking, work ethic, etc. etc. But those are mostly variable.
 Focus is the fixed thread.
 They’re not necessarily smarter.
 They don’t work harder.
 They just hyper commit to a specific thing.

 Part of me envies them.
 But only part of me.
 Because I can’t comprehend this level of focus on one thing.
 And so part of me pities them for not having my perspective.
-Which is quite amazing, just not necessarily commercially fruitful.
+Which is quite remarkable, just not necessarily commercially fruitful.

 I wonder whether creative people are even wired for success.